QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 One more fact, this one about the modes: IB **cannot ask the broker about one order id**.
 Its API only returns all open orders (`reqOpenOrders` / `reqAllOpenOrders`, with a 15 second wait — `InteractiveBrokersBrokerage.cs:626`).
 So the service cannot require per-order reads from every brokerage.
-Which orders one read covers is the brokerage's choice, made when it picks the constructor.
+Which orders one read covers is the brokerage's choice, made when it picks the class.

 ## Design

 ### Where it lives

-`Lean/Brokerages/Services/BrokerageOrderPollingService.cs`, namespace `QuantConnect.Brokerages.Services`, with
+`Lean/Brokerages/Services/BrokerageOrderPollingService.cs` — the base class — with
-`BrokerOrderState.cs` next to it.
+`PerOrderIdPollingService.cs`, `AllOrdersPollingService.cs` and `BrokerOrderState.cs` next to it, all in
+namespace `QuantConnect.Brokerages.Services`.

 `Services` is a new folder under `Brokerages`, and it follows the convention the other subfolders there already use:
 `Authentication`, `CrossZero` and `LevelOneOrderBook` each take the matching namespace suffix.
 It also matches where